NSW Health Infrastructure

 Yesterday

-In partnership with NSW Health Infrastructure, we engaged LGBTIQA+ community members to redesign how NSW Healthcare Facilities built environments can foster inclusivity for their communities.
+In partnership with NSW Health Infrastructure, we engaged LGBTIQA+ community members to redesign how NSW Healthcare Facility built environments can foster inclusivity for their communities.

 LGBTIQA+ inclusive design is an emerging space, specifically the interrelationship between service and built environment design.
 Whilst efforts have been made to improve the service experience, there has been limited community consultation on how the built environment can aid and create LGBTIQA+ inclusive spaces.